Sumayyah-Ahmed/Sumayyah-Ahmed/README.md

 ## ✨ A few things about me:
 * 🧠 Full-stack developer with a love for clean architecture and expressive interfaces
 * 🎯 Iterative curator—always refining layout, hierarchy, and tone for maximum impact
-* 🛠️ Expert in branding and visual hierarchy
+* 🛠️ Expert in branding and visual desings
 * 🌱 Always exploring new ways to blend technical mastery with creative vision